 The Lower Mainland Flood Management Strategy is intended to better reduce flood risk and support all orders of government and other organizations that share flood management responsibilities in the region.
-Through March 2021, the Fraser Basin Council (FBC) is asking for preliminary input on a first draft of the strategy from federal, provincial, local and First Nations governments as well as several infrastructure and other regional entities.
+Through to March, 2021 the Fraser Basin Council (FBC) received preliminary input on a first draft of the strategy from federal, provincial, local and First Nations governments as well as several infrastructure and other regional entities.
 Many have been active participants throughout Phase 2, by providing financial support and/or expertise and other in-kind support.

 The draft strategy is identifying high level objectives and recommendations under three main goals, currently framed to:

 - Improve understanding of Lower Mainland flood risk and increase awareness